giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportAsIs.md

 | P8.
 Production planning | Planning department confirm planned order in SAP and transform it into a production order, so it’s then visible to production’s people via Plain, an internal database linked to SAP which shows all relevant information (dates, quantities and duration) needed to start the preparation of the materials and organize all the activities the correct times.| Calendar of planned orders | Final production calendar |
 | P9.
 Product Shipment and delivery | When production is completed, Product Service creates a delivery number to associate order from the producing plant to the delivery plant.
 Supply Service takes care of the custom print shipping, creating the shipment number which is linked to delivery number, and can contain different orders to be sent to the same country: this information is filled and shared with carries via Transporeon, a digital platform.
 Carriers take care of reserving a loading slot on Transporeon platform for the day the load is requested from SAP. | Delivery number | New Shipment number and time |

-(must be consistent with key processes box in BMC)

-(corresponds to &#39;Process identification&#39; step, see chapter &#39;Process redesign&#39; in lessons )

-For processes that will be changed in the transition to To Be report BPMN model

 ## IT  view

 ### Application portfolio

-List IT applications or services used

 | Application name | Vendor (or internal if made internally) | Main functions |
 | :---: | :---: | :--- |